Tutorial | Create a Custom Products Catalog App with the CLI

 • How much data to retrieve.

-• How to build the query that retrieves the table data, depending on what filters, sorting, and search is applied in the table.
+• How to build the search request that retrieves the table data, depending on what filters and sorting are applied in the table.

 • The error message to display if no data is found.